 Graduate Certificate in Technology Policy

-The Graduate Certificate in Technology and Public Policy is designed to meet the need for greater understanding and practice in technology policy among master’s and doctoral students in STEM, Social Sciences, and the Arts & Humanities across the University.
+The Graduate Certificate in Technology Policy is designed to meet the need for greater understanding and practice in technology policy among master’s and doctoral students in STEM, Social Sciences, and the Arts & Humanities across the University.

-The Graduate Certificate in Technology and Public Policy is designed to meet the need for greater understanding and practice in technology policy among master’s and doctoral students in STEM, Social Sciences, and the Arts & Humanities across the University.
+The Graduate Certificate in Technology Policy is designed to meet the need for greater understanding and practice in technology policy among master’s and doctoral students in STEM, Social Sciences, and the Arts & Humanities across the University.
 The certificate introduces students to interdisciplinary perspectives on emerging technology and public policy issues, exposes students to the policymaking process, and provides training for how to become effective leaders in technology policy fields working with government, intergovernmental organizations, and the public sector.

-Students who receive the Graduate Certificate in Technology and Public Policy will have developed analytical and professional skills to more effectively understand, inform, and communicate technology policy issues with relevant stakeholders and will learn effective techniques (e.g., quantitative and qualitative methods of policy analysis, such as cost-benefit analysis and multi-goal policy analysis) for creating and implementing technology policy strategies at the local, state, national, and international level that address some of the most pressing public policy challenges including (and certainly not limited to) data privacy to climate technology to AI governance, and the future of nuclear technology.
+Students who receive the Graduate Certificate in Technology Policy will have developed analytical and professional skills to more effectively understand, inform, and communicate technology policy issues with relevant stakeholders and will learn effective techniques (e.g., quantitative and qualitative methods of policy analysis, such as cost-benefit analysis and multi-goal policy analysis) for creating and implementing technology policy strategies at the local, state, national, and international level that address some of the most pressing public policy challenges including (and certainly not limited to) data privacy to climate technology to AI governance, and the future of nuclear technology.

 Please contact cwagner@berkeley.edu with any questions.
 See below for more information about eligibility and course requirements.